Stuart Maunder

-Stuart Lionel Maunder AM (born 1957) is an Australian theatre director, currently appointed as the artistic director of State Opera of South Australia.
-He has also directed for Opera Australia, Victorian Opera, West Australian Opera, New Zealand Opera and Scottish Opera.
+Stuart Lionel Maunder AM (born 1957) is an Australian theatre director, currently appointed as the artistic director of Victorian Opera.
+He has also directed for Opera Australia, State Opera of South Australia, West Australian Opera, New Zealand Opera and Scottish Opera.

 Biography

 Born in Sydney but raised in Boggabri, Maunder studied law, but turned to the stage and started his career as a stage manager in 1978 at The Australian Opera before becoming a resident director in 1981.
 Whilst continuing to direct in Australia, he joined The Royal Opera, London, as a staff director in 1992.
 In 1999 he was appointed artistic administrator of Opera Australia by Simone Young and then became executive producer from 2004 to 2008.

 In 2012, he was made a Member of the Order of Australia (AM) "for service to the performing arts, particularly with Opera Australia, as an artistic director, and as a mentor to emerging artists."

 From 2014 until 2018 Maunder was general director of New Zealand Opera, before being appointed artistic director of State Opera of South Australia in 2018.

 Maunder was married to pianist and soprano Anne-Maree McDonald; they have a daughter, musical theatre performer Lucy Maunder.

 In 2023 Maunder became a patron of Opera Brava, UK.